HA-projects/Central-Heating-Controller-CHC/readme.md

 # !!!!
 This project is still under development !!!!

-With this integration you can turn any Radiator based Heating System with Smart Thermostats (TRV) and an to HA connected heat source into a Smart and efficient Central-Heating.
+With this integration you can turn any Radiator based Heating System with Smart Thermostats (TRV) and a HA connected heat source into a smart and efficient Central-Heating.

 ## Requirements
 tbd